 So, if you find yourself asking questions like "is Electrum safe?
 Or, is Electrum legit?", you’ve come to the right place.
 I’ll answer those and many more questions before we’ve finished.

 In this review, I’ll be looking at a few different types of wallets and their advantages and disadvantages.
 Then, I’ll move onto Electrum itself.
 I’ll look at what the wallet is, the positives and negatives of Electrum, and a thorough security overview.
 Finally, I’ll cover setting up an Electrum wallet for the first time, as well as sending and receiving Bitcoin using Electrum.

-By the end of this Electrum wallet review, you should know: exactly what Electrum is good for, exactly what Electrum isn’t good for, how secure Electrum is, and how to use Electrum.
+By the end of this Electrum wallet review, you should know exactly what Electrum is good for, what it isn’t good for, how secure Electrum is, and how to use Electrum, in general.

 As usual, there’s a lot to get through.
 So, let’s make a start already!

 - No information is stored on the server